lf-lang/embedded-lab/src/Tools.md

 Now, examine the LF program.
 How is the timing of the LED controlled here?
 You may want to consult the [Lingua Franca documentation for timers](https://www.lf-lang.org/docs/handbook/time-and-timers?target=c#timers).
 Modify the Blink.lf program to use two timers, one that turns on the LED and one that turns it off, eliminating the state variable `led_on`.
+Put your modified program in a file called `ToolsBlinkSolution.lf`.

 **Checkoff:** Show your modified LF program.
 Explain how this use of timers is different from the `sleep` function used in the C code `blink.c`.